Explore the wealth of unique culinary delights with your group on these nine unique and delicious food trails

 The creamy Hoosier Pie (also known as Sugar Cream Pie) was born in Indiana in the 1800s and has attained considerable cultural significance in the state.
 To honor this tasty creation, the Hoosier Pie Trail was created.
 Groups can follow this popular trail across the state to enjoy multiple varieties of Hoosier Pie along with a variety of other flavors including berry, chocolate, lemon and traditional apple pie.
 With 32 stops that visit bakeries, restaurants, orchards, cafes and diners, hungry travelers can explore the Hoosier State from top to bottom.

 Kentucky Bourbon Trail

 With 95 percent of the world’s bourbon produced in Kentucky, the state opted to flaunt its talents in 1999 with the introduction of the Kentucky Bourbon Trail.
 This trail has something for everyone as it enables travelers to meet some of Kentucky’s artisans while offering tours, tastings, nightlife, Bourbon-themed restaurants and historic accommodations.
-Eighteen distilleries dot the trail with some as close as one mile from each other and others requiring a bit more of a drive (the farthest distance between distilleries is a manageable 182 miles).
+Forty-two distilleries dot the trail with some as close as one mile from each other and others requiring a bit more of a drive through the beautiful countryside and rolling hills.